 SEO keywords are important.
 The more relevant ones you have, the higher the ranking, the more organic traffic you can drive.
 Monitor your own, and do competitor analysis to jump on the ones you may be missing.

 From there, you want to monitor the journey.
 Time on page, sessions, new users and conversions can all identify if your website is working effectively, or if potential clients are fleeing before they’re hooked.

 Bounce rate also helps to track whether your users are jumping out of your sites, or onto other pages.

 More social media data sources

 Of course, this isn’t an extensive list.
-New platforms arise all the time, so keep an eye out for the data they bring and the opportunities you can get from it.
+New platforms are launched all the time, so keep an eye out for the social data they bring and the opportunities you can get from it.